Tony and Helen Page's Travel Signposts logo River Cruises in Europe can be quite luxurious, with many choices to suit all tastes and pockets.

 Burg Rheinstein on Trechtingshausen

-The Middle Rhine Valley is world famous for its concentration of beautiful and grand castles and castle ruins which are an unmistakable feature of its landscape.
-Most of these castles were built in the 12th and 13th centuries and in the Middle Ages they were the centre of cultural and political life and also a central location for trade and transport.
+The Middle Rhine Valley is world famous for its concentration of beautiful and grand castles and castle ruins which are a thrilling feature of its rugged landscape.
+Most of these castles were built in the 12th or 13th centuries and in the Middle Ages they were the centre of cultural and political life, and also a central location for trade and transport.

 Each of these castles has its own history, myths and legends and its dungeons probably hold many dark secrets.
 So rich is its historical heritage that the valley was recognized as a World Heritage Site in June 2002.